 Blinded by popular trends promoted in mainstream media, I feel as if a modern tourist is becoming a sheep.
 Do not get me wrong; I don’t think that taking selfies with a hand in Bocca della Verità is a radical misdemeanor!
 It gets transgressive when you spend half an hour waiting in the line and then, after seconds of peak joy, you completely lose the sense of orientation, and miss even more significant rewards waiting around the corner!

 Modern tourists rarely enjoy the moment.
 Rome is full of astonishing architecture and monuments, so there are plenty of photo opportunities for your Roman holiday.
-But modern tourists take photos with their phone or camera, and then spend more time looking into the actual picture than into looking at the very object of their shooting!
-They rush to the next site, and next image.
+But modern tourists take photos with their phone or camera, and then spend more time looking into the actual picture than looking at the very object of their shooting!
+They rush to the next site, and the next image.
 They seem to be so excited about endless photo opportunities that they save the joy of the experience for later.
 Delayed orgasm, in this case, looks so wrong!

 Stimulated by endorphins, like euphoric children who ate too many sweets, these tourists were completely losing the sense of where they were

 When I arrived at Piazza della Bocca della Verita (of course, they named the square after the mouth statue!), some hundred visitors were blocking the entrance to this 8th-century church.
 I entered through the exit and sat in silence on the bench.

 Every now and then, a group of tourists would enter the church (their only way to leave Bocca della Verita), giggling at the photos they have just taken.
 The church keeper, brooming the floor, had to shush almost everyone entering.
 Stimulated by endorphins, like euphoric children who ate too many sweets, these tourists were completely losing the sense of where they were.